Saurabh251000/Market_Analysis_and_Prediction/README.md

 So in this model predicted stocks taking the factor of closing price.

 I can divide the whole project in three parts
-* Data Scrapping
+* Data Scrapping :page_with_curl:
-* Market Analysis
+* Market Analysis :computer:
-* Market Production
+* Market Production :chart_with_downwards_trend:

 **1 :Data Scraping :** Extract the data from **Yahoo Finance**
-* Use 1 year historical data for Market Analysis Puspose
+* Use 1 year historical data for Market Analysis Purpose
 * Use 5 year historical data for Market Prediction

 Store the data in **Pandas Dataframe.**

 **2 :Market Analysis**
-* Plotting the Closing Price of each company
+* Plotting the Closing Price of each company :chart_with_upwards_trend:
-*  Plotting the Volume of Sales
+*  Plotting the Volume of Sales :chart_with_upwards_trend:
-*  Plot 10 days, 20 days, 30 days Moving Average of Stocks
+*  Plot 10 days, 20 days, 30 days Moving Average of Stocks :chart_with_upwards_trend:
-*  Plot percentage of **Daily Return** of the shares
+*  Plot percentage of **Daily Return** of the shares :chart:
-*  Plot Correlation between stocks closing price
+*  Plot Correlation between stocks closing price :chart_with_upwards_trend:
-*  Risk Analysis : Calculate coefficient of variabilty (risk/reward)
+*  Risk Analysis : Calculate coefficient of variabilty (risk/reward) :chart:

 **3 :Market Prediction**
 * Get data from yahoo finance